 Think of it as a series of apologetics outlining the value of positivity that's one part literature review, one part commentary, and whole part empowering.

 The most recent edition of The Positivity Papers was written for inclusion in Volume Two of the print edition of this series, and you don't even have to wait for the book to arrive.
-You can check it out right now at the link attached to this update.
+You can check it out right now here.

 I personally feel that this is one of the most important pieces that I've written, but that may just be my own bias due to my personal experiences.